Some childhood toys we never expected to be in such high demand. Retro

 gameboy

 When this awesome console came out with Tetris, this gave us hours of fun.
-Now the new 3DS and 3DS XL is due soon, this classic console is worth roughly the same price if not up to 10 times more on eBay if it is in full working condition with a lot of vintage games.
+Now the new 3DS and 3DS XL is due soon, this classic console is worth roughly the same price if not up to 10 times more on Ebay if it is in full working condition with a lot of vintage games.

 NES